Null-K/VRChatVRCADownloader-Chrome/README.md

 6. Select the extracted folder
 7. Installation complete → Visit any Avatar page on the official VRChat website to see the **Download VRCA** button

+**If the button doesn't appear after installation, try refreshing the page.**

 <img src="images/img_2026-02-27_04-27-13.png" width="800">